UNITED REFORMED CHURCH

 Putting it all together

-I have not found a easy way to concatenate a number of Audacity projects.
-What you have to do is to open track 01 and skip to the end (use the double right-arrow button in Audacity or the End key on your keyboard).
+I have not found a easy way to concatenate a number of audio tracks.
+What you have to do is to open track 01 and skip to the end (ctrl-A to select all and then K to go to the end).
+Set the project rate (bottom left of the window) to 16000.
 Now open track 02, which will open in a separate window.
-Press ctrl-A (select all), ctrl-C (copy), switch back to the first window, type ctrl-V (paste) and skip to the end.
+Press ctrl-A (select all), ctrl-C (copy), switch back to the first window, type ctrl-V (paste) and then K.

 Now go back to the track 02 window, type ctrl-W (close), ctrl-O (that's letter O for open) and open track 03.